Floating island: Pumice rafts

 Another type of natural floating island is the pumice raft, which is created by an explosive volcanic eruption, and can float on the ocean for months or even years before becoming fully saturated and sinking.
 They may assist in the migration of plants and animals.

-Artificial islands
+Artificial floating islands

 Floating artificial islands are generally made of bundled reeds, and the best known examples are those of the Uros people of Lake Titicaca, Peru, who build their villages upon what are in effect huge rafts of bundled totora reeds.
 The Uros originally created their islands to prevent attacks by their more aggressive neighbours, the Incas and Collas.